carbon-design-system/icons-motion/README.md

 - Implementation feedback - Did the icons work for your use case?
 Did you need different props?

 ## Contributors
-This effort is lead by the Animated Icon Workgroup members: @Krista-Starr, @John-Bister, @Liz-Tremblay, Mike Olasov
+This effort is lead by the Animated Icon Workgroup members: @Krista-Starr, @John-Bister, @Liz-Tremblay, @Mike-Olasov

 ## License